Cynth3tik/awesome/README.md

 *   [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
+*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.

 ## C